traten/Foosball/README.md

  http://abyz.me.uk/rpi/pigpio/download.html

  Running the program:
- open terminal and type: sudo pigpiod //this will start the pigpio deamon then you are able to run your program
+ open terminal and type: sudo pigpiod //this will start the pigpio deamon.
+You are now able to run your program